MLB (Major League Baseball) Logo

 the 1950s – 1969

 The emblem of those years shows a baseball player during the game.
-He is depicted in the course of hitting the throw, as evidenced by the bat extended in the swing, the position of the arms and legs wide apart.
+He is depicted in the course of hitting the throw, as evidenced by the bat extended in the swing and the position of the arms and legs wide apart.
 The athlete is on a combined background: the left half of the backboard is red, and the right half is blue.
 This division denotes the two leagues that make up the MLB and the colors of the US national flag.
 The abbreviation is made large and occupies almost the entire upper space: there is only the full name of the sports organization, executed in small chopped type.
 The lower inscription, on the other hand, is supplemented with massive serifs.

 1969 – 1991Major League Baseball (MLB) Logo 1969